open-cli-tools/concurrently/README.md

   The option can be used to shorten long commands.
   Works only if prefix is set to "command".
 Default: 10

+  --config <path>                  Path to a json configuration file.
+  This option can be used to load all option values from a provided json file.

 Examples: